List of Indiana Jones characters: Arnold Toht

 SS-Sturmbannführer Arnold Ernst Toht (Ronald Lacey) is the secondary antagonist of Raiders of the Lost Ark.
 He is the Sicherheitsdienst (SD) agent who attempts to steal the medallion from Marion, but his hand is badly burned by it, as it had been engulfed in flames prior to his grabbing it.
-The sacred inscription on his hand is used by the Nazis to pinpoint the Ark's location, but as his hand lacks the code on the medallion's other side, they dig in the wrong area (the inscription on his half tells them how tall to make a staff to help find the right area, but the other half reveals that the staff should be subsequently shortened by a head in homage to God).
-Toht dies at the end of the film when his face melts after he is exposed to the supernatural powers of the Ark.
+The inscriptions on the medallion leave scars on his palm, which the Nazis use to determine the Ark's location; however, they dig in the wrong place because the other side of the medallion had further instructions which were not transferred to Toht's hand.
+When the Ark is opened, its supernatural powers melt his face and kill him.
 (In the novelization and the original script, Toht dies earlier in the story when Gobler's car flies off a cliff during the chase sequence with Indiana Jones riding on horseback to intercept the truck carrying the Ark.)
 In a sequel comic book, Indy is confronted by his vengeful sister Ilsa.

 Toht was called Belzig in the August 1979 draft of the script.
 Spielberg wanted him to be a cyborg, with a metal arm that could convert to a flamethrower or machine gun.
 The 1979 script gave him a light in place of a right eye.
 Lucas rejected these as too far-fetched.
 Lacey was cast as Toht, as he reminded Spielberg of Peter Lorre.
 Klaus Kinski turned down the role, as he hated the script.
 Lacey later made a cameo appearance in The Last Crusade as Reichsfuhrer-SS Heinrich Himmler, opposite Michael Sheard (who himself auditioned for Toht) as Adolf Hitler.

 In Indiana Jones and the City of the Gods, an early script (written by Frank Darabont) of Indiana Jones and the Kingdom of the Crystal Skull, the Nazis were set to appear seeking revenge for Toht and Belloq's death, but the script was rejected.

 A 3.75 in figure was released in late 1982, and he was part of a metal miniature collection in 1984.